laraibnoorien/sentiment-analysis/README.md

 ## key activity

-1.Data Loading and Inspection:
+1. Data Loading and Inspection:
 Load the dataset.
 Inspect the data to understand its structure and contents.

-2.Data Preprocessing:
+2. Data Preprocessing:
 Clean the data by handling missing values and irrelevant columns.
 Classify the ratings into Good, Average, and Bad categories.

-3.Exploratory Data Analysis (EDA):
+3. Exploratory Data Analysis (EDA):
 Analyze the distribution of ratings.
 Examine other attributes such as genres, release dates, and number of raters.

-4.Visualization:
+4. Visualization:
 Create various plots to visualize the distribution of ratings and other attributes.
 Generate pie charts and bar plots to illustrate the percentage distribution of classified ratings.

-5.Feature Engineering:
+5. Feature Engineering:
 Group data by different attributes and analyze the counts and distributions.
 Drop unnecessary columns and create new features if needed.